 Whether you are a stay at home mom or one that has a 9-5 job, you can follow these tips at home, even when the baby naps, and do so with minimal equipment!

-Renata Trebing, founder and recipe developer of the healthy food blog, NourishwithRenata.com, shares these exclusive tips on the best weight loss diet after having a baby.
+Renata Trebing, founder and recipe developer of the healthy food blog, Nourish with Renata, shares these exclusive tips on the best weight loss diet after having a baby.

 “The key is to eat whole foods as much as possible, especially good sources of lean protein, fiber and healthy fats.
-Grilled lean meats, roasted vegetables, fresh fruit and nuts are all great ways to nourish your body.
+Grilled lean meats, fresh fruit are all great ways to nourish your body.
 Also, the less processed foods you are consuming, the more nutrients you are giving your body to perform optimally for the most demanding job of all, motherhood.” — Renata Trebing

 We recommend the following diet based on Renata’s advice and the principles of the Thermo Diet, developed by UMZU Founder Christopher Walker.
 Based on the principles of thermogenesis, this diet focuses on restoring the body to its natural healthy condition — a homeostatic called Thermo.
 The goal of this diet is to increase body temperature and metabolism by eating a diet rich in carbohydrates, proteins and fats.